Cherreads

 "Then work faster.
 Eight trillion, or it doesn't happen."

 The finance team scribbled notes.
-No one objected again.
+No one dare to objected.

 Agenda 2 – Rural Internet Complaints